suddi/intro-to-react/topics/what-makes-react-special/PITCHME.md

 Going back to our previous metaphor

--The director is controlling the script directly
+- The director is controlling the script directly

 +++